stw32/PulseWaveform/README.md

 <img width="1091" alt="Screenshot 2022-02-21 at 19 06 34" src="https://user-images.githubusercontent.com/63592847/155013849-219d353f-6f5e-48b5-9fca-79642f623008.png">

-Starting parameters are then iteratively improved upon using `simplex.MakeSimplex2` for parameters fixed across beats, and `simplex.MakeSimplex3` and `FindWithinParams` for parameters with unique values for each beat.
+Starting parameters are then iteratively improved upon using `simplex.MakeSimplex2` for parameters fixed across beats:
+- The width of S, R1 and R2
+- The timing for R1 and R2
+- The config rate

+and `simplex.MakeSimplex3` and `FindWithinParams` for parameters with unique values for each beat:
+- The timing of S
+- The amplitude of S, R1 and R2
+- The two baseline values

 These improved parameters are combined into a matrix (`make_matrix`) for the next stage.
 The measure of goodness of fit by which parameters are improved is the reduced ChiSq function:

 <img width="788" alt="Screenshot 2022-02-21 at 19 20 00" src="https://user-images.githubusercontent.com/63592847/155015221-c031a5f6-ed2b-47c7-85f8-a9cbd2e10241.png">